With great power comes your past incarnations and future self playing chess with your existence.

 Want to keep up with Riyati?

-Sign up for the monthly newsletter to receive updates on the series, behind-the-scenes, and extra trivia-- and thirteen chapter sample of Riyati Rebirth!
+Sign up for the monthly newsletter to receive updates on the series, behind-the-scenes, and extra trivia-- and a thirteen chapter sample of Riyati Rebirth!

 Content warnings: blood, adult language, gore, violence